jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 **EXERCISE**:

-* Read the DEM using `rioxarray`.
-The zip file is available at `data/gent/DHMVIIDTMRAS25m.zip"`.
+* Read the DEM using `xarray`.
+The zip file is available at `data/gent/DHMVIIDTMRAS25m.zip`.
 You can either unzip the file, and use the path to the unzipped file, or prepend `zip://` to the path.
 * What is the CRS of this dataset?
 * The dataset has a third dimension with a single band.
 This doesn't work for plotting, so create a new `DataArray` by selecting the single band.
 Assign the result to a variable `dem`.
 * Make a quick plot of the dataset.